steharr/ms1-portfolio-steharr/README.md

 <img src="assets\documents\testing\error_html_body_width.png" alt="drawing" width="300"/>

 * **Description**
 Late on in development, I noticed that the footer of the site was not spanning the width of the viewport on Ipad screens only.
 This was especially confusing since the element had the **container-fluid** class.
-Looking into Chrome Dev Tools, I could see that the width of the html element in the page was not covering the entire width of the Ipad screen.
+Looking into Chrome developer tools, I could see that the width of the html element in the page was not covering the entire width of the Ipad screen.
 * **Root Cause and Fix**
 To troubleshoot this issue, I did some research online and came across [this post on stack overflow with a similar issue.](https://stackoverflow.com/questions/30358630/html-body-not-filling-complete-width-on-mobile-devices) I then determined that the issue was being caused by text overflow somewhere on the page.
 This theory was backed up by the fact that the issue was only occuring on the Ipad, which was showing text overflow on the **About** and **Projects** pages of the site.
 To fix this issue I refactored the code for both of these pages.

+#### **Live Site Contact Form Rounded Input Boxes**

 ### HTML Validator Results
 After passing my code through the HTML validator for the first time, I recieved 7 error messages and a one repeated warning.
+These errors and warnings were all corrected and the validator check was done again.
+The check check produced no errors or warnings.
+Below is how each of the initial validator check results were addressed:

 #### Error Messages
 * Empty ID on Landing Page